blue2cat/blue2cat/README.md

 ## Hello, I'm Gavin👋

 I am passionate about cybersecurity, containerized technology, and web development.
-Currently, I am pursuing a Bachelor of Science in Computer Science at Western Washington University.
+I am graduating with a Bachelor of Science in Computer Science from Western Washington University in December 2024.

 Projects I've worked on include:
 - [ARP Spoofing Utility in Python](https://github.com/blue2cat/spoof-py): Developed a comprehensive tool for ARP spoofing, allowing detailed control over network traffic interception.